MalkapuramRishikesh/article-cms-azure/WRITEUP.md

 # Write-up: Deploying a CMS Application on Azure

+## Introduction

+This project is a Flask-based Content Management System (CMS) application deployed on Microsoft Azure.
+The application allows users to create, edit, and manage articles with images.
+It integrates Azure services such as Azure App Service, Azure SQL Database, Azure Blob Storage, and Microsoft Authentication (MSAL).

+---

-## Analyze, choose, and justify the appropriate resource option for deploying the app
+## Analyze, Choose, and Justify the Appropriate Resource Option

 ### 🔹 Virtual Machine (VM)

 **1. Cost:**
-Using a Virtual Machine requires paying for compute resources continuously, even when the application is idle.
-Additional costs include storage, networking, and maintenance.
-This makes it generally more expensive compared to platform-managed services.
+Using a Virtual Machine requires continuous payment for compute resources, even when idle.
+Additional costs include storage, networking, and maintenance, making it more expensive.

 **2. Scalability:**
-Scaling in a VM setup is manual or requires additional configuration such as Virtual Machine Scale Sets.
-This makes it less flexible and slower to scale compared to managed services.
+Scaling must be configured manually using Virtual Machine Scale Sets, making it less flexible.

 **3. Availability:**
-High availability must be configured manually using availability sets or zones.
-The developer is responsible for ensuring uptime, backups, and failover mechanisms.
+High availability must be set up manually using availability zones or load balancers.

 **4. Workflow:**
-The workflow is more complex because the developer must manage OS updates, security patches, runtime environment, and server configurations.
-Deployment and maintenance require more effort.
+Requires manual setup of OS, runtime, dependencies, and security updates, increasing operational complexity.

 ---

 ### 🔹 Azure App Service

 **1. Cost:**
-Azure App Service provides a cost-effective solution with flexible pricing tiers.
-It supports scaling based on demand, which helps optimize cost by only using necessary resources.
+App Service provides a cost-effective solution with flexible pricing and pay-as-you-go model.

 **2. Scalability:**
-App Service supports automatic scaling (auto-scale) based on traffic and load.
-This makes it highly efficient for handling varying workloads.
+Supports automatic scaling based on traffic and load.

 **3. Availability:**
-It offers built-in high availability with SLA guarantees.
-Azure manages infrastructure, ensuring reliability and minimal downtime.
+Provides built-in high availability with SLA guarantees.

 **4. Workflow:**
-The workflow is simple and developer-friendly.
-Deployment can be done directly from GitHub, and Azure handles infrastructure, updates, and runtime management.
-This significantly reduces operational overhead.
+Simplifies deployment with GitHub integration and removes the need to manage infrastructure.

 ---

-### ✅ Final Choice: Azure App Service
+## ✅ Final Choice: Azure App Service

-Azure App Service is the most suitable choice for deploying the CMS application.
+Azure App Service is the best choice for deploying this CMS application.

 **Justification:**
-App Service simplifies deployment and management by removing the need to handle infrastructure manually.
-It provides built-in scalability, high availability, and seamless integration with GitHub.
-For a web application like a CMS, which requires quick deployment and minimal maintenance, App Service is the best option.
+It simplifies deployment, reduces operational overhead, and provides built-in scalability and availability.
 It allows developers to focus on application logic instead of infrastructure management.

 ---

-## Assess app changes that would change your decision
+## Application Architecture

+* **Flask Application** – Handles routing and business logic
+* **Azure SQL Database** – Stores user and article data
+* **Azure Blob Storage** – Stores uploaded images
+* **Azure Active Directory (MSAL)** – Provides Microsoft login authentication
+* **Azure App Service** – Hosts the web application

+---

+## Authentication (MSAL)

+The application uses Microsoft Authentication Library (MSAL) to enable users to sign in with their Microsoft accounts.

+Flow:

+* User clicks “Sign in with Microsoft”
+* Redirected to Microsoft login page
+* Authorization code is returned
+* Token is generated and stored in session
+* User is logged into the application

+---

+## Logging and Monitoring

+Application logs are captured using:

+* Azure App Service Log Stream
+  OR
+* Local terminal logs

+These logs help monitor:

+* Successful login attempts
+* Failed login attempts
+* Application behavior

+---

+## Assess App Changes That Would Change the Decision

-The decision to use Azure App Service could change if the application requirements become more complex.
+The decision to use Azure App Service may change if:

-For example, if the application requires:
-- Full control over the operating system
+* Full control over OS is required
-- Custom software installations or configurations
+* Custom software or configurations are needed
-- Specialized networking or security setups
+* Advanced networking or security setups are required
-- Running background services or non-web workloads
+* Non-web workloads or background services are needed

 In such cases, a Virtual Machine would be more appropriate.

-Additionally, if the application needs fine-grained control over hardware resources or specific runtime environments not supported by App Service, switching to a VM would be necessary.

-Thus, while App Service is ideal for standard web applications, a VM becomes a better choice when deeper infrastructure control and customization are required.
+---

+## Conclusion

+Azure App Service is the most suitable platform for deploying this CMS application due to its ease of use, cost efficiency, scalability, and built-in availability.
+It significantly reduces infrastructure management effort and allows developers to focus on building application features.